The nurse carefully places her stethoscope on the left side of the tiny 10-week-old baby’s chest. She frowns. There is no heartbeat.

 Lack of appetite and weight loss can be a symptom of a heart disorder known as a ventricular septal defect.

 Children who suffer from the condition are born with tiny holes in their hearts.
 These small perforations occur in the wall that separates the heart’s two lower chambers or ventricles, explains the US nonprofit research organisation Mayo Clinic .
-In some cases, these openings can interfere with the normal functioning of the heart, diverting oxygen-rich blood from circulating through the body and instead of pumping it back into the lungs.
-This, says the clinic, forces the heart to work harder.
+In some cases, these openings can interfere with the normal functioning of the heart, allowing for oxygen-rich blood to be pumped back into the lungs, instead of the body, causing the heart to work harder.

 Although many small holes of this type can close on their own as children grow, some larger cavities may need surgery, according to information on the Mayo Clinic’s website.